mghpcc/SciEdge/README.md

 The container stand-up instructions assume you are working as a local user (not root) and have the root of this repo in `$HOME`.

-** NOTE: This containerization currently only uses a local user inside the container which is made during the container build process.
-LDAP and user creation are being worked on now**

 #### Prerequisits